 Most probably, the headphone output is a “convenience outlet” on the front panel(so that if you plug in a headphone, the speakers are cut off).In audio quality devices, it may have a separate headphone power amplifier, with lesser noise/distortions, lower peak volume, and lower peak power capabilities.

 When you listen to speakers, you always hear both channels with your two ears, Headphones don’t have that problem.
-The left channel can only be heard by the left ear while the right it can b heard only by the right ear.
+The left channel can only be heard by the left ear while the right can be heard only by the right ear.

 Changing the volume on the computer should not affect the line-out signal.
 The signal out or line out remains at a constant level, regardless of the current setting of the given volume control.